It's Time to Embrace Cellulite

 • Lifestyle factors - Individuals with a higher overall body fat percentage are more likely to experience a more prominent appearance of cellulite.

-a completely natural and harmless feature for most women, no matter your level of fitness, body composition, or quality of diet.
+Despite these, cellulite is ultimately a completely natural and harmless feature for most women, no matter your level of fitness, body composition, or quality of diet.

-• It’s also very hard – if not impossible – to get rid of.
+It’s also very hard – if not impossible – to get rid of.
 To a certain extent, lowering your body fat percentage can reduce its appearance, and so can some cosmetic procedures.

 However for most people, '